otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/lecture-notes/02-maze-generation-making-the-game.md

 }
 ```

 Save the script and return to the editor.
+Drag the **Monster** prefab into the slot on **Game Controller**.
 Run the game again, make your way to the end of the maze (or just look at the Scene view) and you should have a very scary man crawling in place in the final cell.